bookflyers/auto-kerning/README.md

 ## Limitations
 - Supports left-to-right fonts in TTF or OTF format
 - If the text value is changed, auto-kerning needs to be re-applied
+- Does not kern text created with the _String to Curves_ node
+- Has no effect on the built-in Blender font

 ## Acknowledgments
 This add-on uses: